jwplayer/ott-web-app/docs/features/series.md

 Series are not a native construct in the JW Dashboard at this moment.
 So customers create a 'series playlist' and set the sequences and episodes using custom parameters.
 The [JW manual](https://support.jwplayer.com/articles/build-an-ott-apps-series-playlist) describes the following process to do this:

-1. Create a Series playlist that automaticlaly adds media as episodes based on series tag, e.g. `seriesId_xdAqW8ya`
+1. Create a Series playlist that automatically adds media as episodes based on series tag, e.g. `seriesId_xdAqW8ya`

 2. Upload the media items and